Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Background

 The conical intersection of the $S_{1}$ and $S_{2}$ states of pyrazine has been thoroughly characterised in previous studies~\cite{SCHNEIDER1988,Woywod1994,Kanno2015,Schile2019,Gu2020,Neville2022}.
 A full 24-dimensional vibronic model Hamiltonian has also been developed based on \textit{ab initio} calculations~\cite{Köuppel1984,Woywod1994,Raab1999,Puzari2005}.
 Of the 24 vibrations, only 4 of the modes $\nu_{6a},\nu_{1},\nu_{9a},\nu_{10a}$ are directly active in the dynamics and are sufficient for a low-dimensional, qualitative description of the vibronic spectrum~\cite{Innes1988,Woywod1994,Worth1996,Thoss2000}.
 According to group-theoretic considerations, the $\nu_{10a}$ mode is responsible for the coupling between the $S_{1}$ and $S_{2}$ states~\cite{Worth1996}.
 The remaining three symmetric modes act as tuning modes~\cite{Krempl1994}.
 The terms of the 4D linear vibronic model Hamiltonian of pyrazine are collected into diagonal kinetic and potential terms, and off-diagonal coupling terms:

 where

 and $k = \{6a,1,9a,10a\}, j = \{6a,1,9a\}$.
+Here $\omega$ denotes the vibrational frequencies, $\kappa$ the intra-state coupling constants, $\lambda$ the inter-state coupling constants and 2$\Delta$ the energy gap between $S_{1}$ and $S_{2}$ states.
+The model parameters are taken from \textcite{Krempl1994,Worth1996} and are listed in Table~\ref{table parameter}.

 The coordinates $Q_k$ are the dimensionless ground-state normal-mode coordinates and the electronic degree of freedom is represented as the state vector in the basis of the two excited states:

 In this model, the two excited states are represented in the diabatic basis, and the vibrational modes are approximated as displaced harmonic oscillators with the same characteristic frequencies as the normal modes of the ground state.
-The model parameters are taken from \textcite{Krempl1994,Worth1996} and are listed in Table~\ref{table parameter}.